-Let σ be a permutation of a finite set $\{1, \ldots, n\}$.
-Then σ is a product of transpositions (i, j), i.e., permutations that switch i and j and leave all other numbers fixed (why?).
+EXERCISE 4.4.3.
+Every permutation of a finite set $\{1, \ldots, n\}$ is a product of transpositions (i, j) that switch i, j and leave all other numbers fixed.
 A permutation is called even (resp. odd) if it is a product of even (respectively, odd) number of transpositions.
-The following exercise is in every Abstract Algebra book.

-EXERCISE 4.4.3.
-Prove that being even or odd does not depend on the way a permutation is represented as a product of transpositions.
+Prove that being even and odd does not depend on the way we write a permutation as a product of transpositions.